-- Avoid spending time alone with an adult at risk, away from others.
+- Avoid spending time alone with an Adult at risk, away from others.
 Meetings with individuals should take place as openly as possible.
-If privacy is needed, the door should be left partly open and other staff and volunteers informed of the meeting. - Avoid unnecessary physical contact with adults at risk.
+If privacy is needed, the door should be left partly open and other staff and volunteers informed of the meeting. - Avoid unnecessary physical contact with Adults at risk.
 All staff are responsible for establishing and maintaining appropriate boundaries and ensuring that meeting their own emotional needs is not dependent on their relationships with Adults at risk.
 Touch should be age appropriate and initiated by the adult at risk, rather than the staff member.
 Staff should be responsible for monitoring one another in the area of physical contact.
 They should be free to constructively challenge a colleague if necessary.

-- Physical contact should only take place with the consent of the adult at risk and the purpose of the contact should be made clear. - Do not meet with adults at risk outside organised activities, unless it is with the knowledge of other staff members/family and the person in charge of Green Shoes Arts and the host organisation. - Ensure that personal relationships with other leaders do not affect your leadership role. - Artists, staff and volunteers should never: - Engage in sexually provocative or rough physical games, including horse-play; - o Make sexually suggestive comments in front of, about, or to, an adult at risk, even in fun; - Let allegations made by an individual go without being addressed and recorded; - o Deter individuals from making allegations through fear of not being believed; - o Do things of a personal nature for individuals that they can do themselves; - o Invite an individual to visit or stay with you at home; - o Jump to conclusions about others without checking facts; - o Rely on their own good name to protect them.
+• Physical contact should only take place with the consent of the Adult at risk and the purpose of the contact should be made clear.

+Do not meet with Adults at risk outside organised activities, unless it is with the knowledge of other staff members/family and the person in charge of Green Shoes Arts and the host organisation.

+Do not share sensitive personal information with Adults at risk.

+Do not give gifts to, or accept gifts from, an Adult at risk.

+• Ensure that personal relationships with other leaders do not affect your leadership role.

+Artists, staff and volunteers should never:

+o Engage in sexually provocative or rough physical games, including horse-play;

+o Make sexually suggestive comments in front of, about, or to, an Adult at risk, even in fun;

+o Let allegations made by an individual go without being addressed and recorded;

+o Deter individuals from making allegations through fear of not being believed;

+o Do things of a personal nature for individuals that they can do themselves;

+o Invite an individual to visit or stay with you at home;

+o Jump to conclusions about others without checking facts;

+o Rely on their own good name to protect them.